francescopapaleo/neural-audio-spring-reverb/README.md

 # Modeling Spring Reverb with Neural Audio Effects

-## *Assessment of different models for the task*
+## TCN model with FiLM

 This is the working repository for the thesis project.
-A basic command line interface is provided to train, test and evaluate the models.
+A basic command line interface is provided to train, test and evaluate the model.
-A transfer function and RT60 measurement script is also provided.
+Impulse Response, Transfer Function and RT60 measurements are provided.

 ## Train